 - Lien Conference

-- compensation rate – how much did the worker earn?
+- compensation rate – how much did you earn?

 - rehabilitation/supplemental job displacement benefits – is there permanent work available?

 - temporary disability – what are the dates and disability rate?